aksommerville/spellingbee/README.md

 - - [ ] Arrange cellar such that you have to walk through the dark at least a little.
 - - [ ] Add a path in the garden, and lots of brambles.
 - - [ ] Trick switches in the lab that you *don't* want to toggle.
+- - [ ] Would it work to have no battles in the Queen's Chambers?
+Only the explicit bodyguards.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
 - [ ] Egg: Web: Sometimes there's a haywire note as songs change.
 - - 2024-11-26 repairs in egg seem to have mitigated it, but i'm still hearing something off now and then
+- [ ] Egg: web-run has an incorrect CSS size for the canvas
+- [ ] Modifying tool doesn't force a rebuild of custom resources.
+- [ ] Make a group for "turn to face hero" and remove that logic from the sprite controllers, a bunch of them do it.

 ## Dictionary Notes